TheThingsIndustries/lorawan-stack-docs/doc/content/reference/components/application-server.md

 description: ""
 ---

-The Application Server handles the LoRaWAN application layer, including uplink data decryption and decoding, downlink queuing and downlink data encoding and encryption.
+The Application Server handles the LoRaWAN® application layer, including uplink data decryption and decoding, downlink queuing and downlink data encoding and encryption.

 It hosts an MQTT server for streaming application data, supports HTTP webhooks as well as pub/sub integrations.